Our History of Excellence

 a new funeral home on Woodward Avenue in Royal Oak about 1954

 Today, A.J.
-Desmond & Sons provides families with two convenient, well-appointed Oakland County locations.
-Serving over 800 families annually, we assist each family personally while honoring their loved one's life.
+Desmond & Sons offers families three convenient, well-appointed Oakland County locations.
+Serving over 1000 families annually, we assist each family personally while honoring their loved one's life.

 A.J.
-Desmond & Sons also believes that the funeral director's role extends into interaction with families after death, as well as with the community as a whole.
+Desmond & Sons believes that the funeral director's role extends into interaction with families after death, as well as with the community as a whole.
 Under the guidance of an expert bereavement counselor, Mary Jamerino, individual counseling, grief recovery groups and several other activities are available.
 In recognition of this programming, A.J.
-Desmond & Sons has frequently received the highest awards in the Pursuit of Excellence programs sponsored by the National Funeral Directors Association and in 2005 achieved the Pursuit of Excellence Crystal Eagle Award, one of only three firms in the nation so recognized.
-In 2006 we became a leading inductee in the NFDA Hall of Excellence.
+Desmond & Sons has received the highest awards in the Pursuit of Excellence frequently programs sponsored by the National Funeral Directors Association.

 We are also leaders in offering assistance to families wishing to make arrangements prior to the need for a funeral.
 Terry Desmond co-founded the National Trust 100 Pre-Arrangement Program in Michigan.
-Experienced counselor and funeral director Suzanne Seitz Behan, Certified Preplanning Consultant, currently coordinates the firm's pre-need programs.
+Experienced counselor and licensed funeral director Suzanne Seitz Behan, Certified Preplanning Consultant, currently coordinates the firm's pre-need programs.

 A.J.
 Desmond & Sons is also available as a community resource.
 We are always available for questions and information.
 We provide programs to different groups and receive school tours throughout the year.
 In addition, we visit various senior and caregiver fairs to offer our assistance and expertise.